riscv/sail-riscv/doc/ExtendingGuide.md

 in `prelude.sail`.

-Virtual memory is implemented in `riscv_vmem.sail`, and defining new address translation schemes or will require updating modifying the top-level `translateAddr` function.
+Virtual memory is implemented in `riscv_vmem.sail`, and defining new address translation schemes will require updating modifying the top-level `translateAddr` function.
 Any access control checks on virtual addresses and the specifics of the address translation can be specified in a separate file.
 This functionality can access any newly